m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Security is another major problem.
 While secure practices like encryption and authentication are known, we are not the best when it comes to utilizing secure mechanisms and deploying secure applications.

 A fifth problem is denial of service.
-The internet does a great job at transmitting packets to a destination, even if the destination doesn’t want those packets.
+The internet does a great job at transmitting packets to a destination, even if the destination doesn't want those packets.
 This makes it easy for an attacker to overload a server.
 Distributed denial of service (DDoS) attacks are common today.

 ## Architectural Design Principles
 One of the most important conceptual lessons from the design of the internet is that the design principles and priorities were designed for a certain kind of network.
 As the internet has evolved, we have begun to feel the growing pains resulting from some of those decisions.

-It’s not that these design choices were right or wrong.
+It's not that these design choices were right or wrong.
 Rather, they reflect the nature of our understanding at the time, as well as the environment and constraints that the designers faced for the particular network that existed at that time.

 Some of the technical lessons - for example, packet switching, and fate sharing - from the original design have turned out to be timeless.